-In a book published in 1723, the friar of the Barefoot Augustinians Agostinho de Santa Maria describes a street scene a short distance outside of Rio de Janeiro as follows:
+In a book published in 1723, a friar of the Barefoot Augustinians, Agostinho de Santa Maria, describes a street scene a short distance outside of Rio de Janeiro as follows:

-A street runs from the monastery Nossa Senhora da Ajuda toward the town, bordered by noble houses, and constantly frequented by many persons, both black and white-skinned.
+A street runs from the monastery Nossa Senhora da Ajuda toward the town, bordered by noble houses, and constantly frequented by many persons, both black- and white-skinned.
 The blacks come and go, fetching water from the Carioca River and bringing it into the city.
-The Carioca is a river rising out of the mountains, its water is superb [...].
+The Carioca is a river rising out of the mountains, its water is superb [...]
 And those of fair skin seek out, for their amusement and relaxation, the fresh and enjoyable localities in the surrounding area.

 The blacks and whites pursue their different tasks in apparent harmony, making joint use of the bustling street for work and recreation.
-Such an idyllic image of the utilization of a public space is extremely rare in the descriptions of Rio de Janeiro.
+Such an idyllic image of the utilization of a public space was extremely rare in the descriptions of Rio de Janeiro.
 In later accounts, a stark contrast between the protected domestic sphere and the hostile public streets and squares was predominant.
 In most depictions, these public spaces were characterized by a sense of disorder and threat caused by the ubiquitous presence of enslaved and freed blacks, from whom the whites sought to distance themselves as much as possible.

-Who defines the spaces of a city, their configuration and functions, their utilization and value, their atmosphere and thus their meaning and importance?
+Who defines the spaces of a city, their configuration and functions, their utilization and value, their atmosphere, and thus their meaning and importance?
 And how do such processes come about?
-I wish to make these questions concrete by looking at the spaces constructed by and around the water supply infrastructure which transcended and structured the colonial city of Rio de Janeiro by means of a network of aqueducts, public fountains and private water taps.
-In the fore of the inquiry are two central actors: the groups broadly termed “the white elites” and “the blacks”.
-I argue that they constructed the urban spaces of Rio in a continuous process of negotiation and re-negotiation, imbuing those spaces with a specific identity.
-The white power elites, supported by technical experts, were active in the name of the Portuguese King or the municipal authorities, and identified themselves in large measure with the traditions stemming from their land of origin across the sea.
+I wish to make these questions concrete by looking at the spaces constructed by and around the water supply infrastructure that transcended and structured the colonial city of Rio de Janeiro by means of a network of aqueducts, public fountains, and private water taps.
+At the fore of the inquiry are two central actors: the groups broadly termed “the white elites” and “the blacks.”
+I argue that these actors constructed the urban spaces of Rio in a continuous process of negotiation and renegotiation, imbuing those spaces with a specific identity.
+The white power elites, supported by technical experts, were active in the name of the Portuguese king or the municipal authorities, and identified themselves in large measure with the traditions stemming from their land of origin across the sea.
 They designed the water infrastructure and oversaw the construction of its facilities.
-The slaves, on the other hand, who in their function most particularly as carriers of water were the direct users of the aqueducts and fountains, were indispensable for the actual supply of drinking water for the urban residents; they filled the facilities with the pulse of life, giving them their special atmosphere.
+The black slaves, on the other hand, who, most particularly in their function as carriers of water, were the direct users of the aqueducts and fountains, were indispensable for the actual supply of drinking water for the urban residents; they filled the facilities with the pulse of life, giving them their special atmosphere.
 The two groups had different ideas about the value and functionality of the waterworks.
-They never engaged in direct dialogue about the use and organization of the corresponding spaces, rather they negotiated them exclusively through their respective behavior.
+They never engaged in direct dialogue about the use and organization of the corresponding spaces; rather, they negotiated them through their respective behavior.